Updated January 2022.

 - ZV-1 is primary A roll footage.
 It has by far the best audio.

-- Ignoring all advice, I mostly shoot Intelligent Auto Mode.
-In fact, I shoot Intelligent Auto Photo Mode almost all the time — as it’s QUICK to take a photo and QUICK to take Intelligent Auto video 4K 30fps.
-FAST with good enough qualify.
+- Ignoring advice of most experts, I mostly shoot Intelligent Auto Mode.
+In fact, I shoot Intelligent Auto Photo Mode almost all the time — as it’s QUICK to take a 5472 × 3080 [16:9] photo and QUICK to switch to Intelligent Auto video 4K 30fps.
+With 4K I have plenty of room to crop or zoom to my final product in 1080p.

-- Apple’s free Photos app is not great, but I’m still using it for organization.
+- Apple’s free Photos app on the Mac is not perfect, but I’m still using it for organization.
+And quick edits.
+It’s a much better photo editor in 2022 than just a couple of years ago.

 - I’ve switched to Pixelmator Pro for editing the best of the best photos for Instagram.

-- Best photos are archived in my Flickr Pro account.
+- All photos are archived in my Flickr Pro account.

-- I quit trying Sony S-Log2, S-Log3, and other HLG profiles used by the cool kids as it was way too much hassle for dubious gains in quality.
-I often shoot photos in RAW and JPG both as colour correcting RAW is easier.
+- I quit trying Sony video S-Log2, S-Log3, and other HLG profiles used by the cool kids as it was way too much hassle for dubious gains in quality.

-- GoPro is for B roll: action, water, mimic drone, etc. (mostly 2.7K 60fps as 2.7 is the highest it can go with Superview (16:9 aspect ratio) enabled.
+- GoPro 7 is for B roll: action, water, fake drone, etc. (mostly 2.7K 60fps as 2.7 is the highest it can go with Superview (16:9 aspect ratio) enabled.
 I’d only switch to 4K if on a tripod.)

 - low light set on auto